(Cross-posted on 3 Quarks Daily, where it has received many comments.)

 Notes:

-- Rajendra Vora, Suhas Palshikar, ‘Indian Democracy: Meanings and Practices’, Sage Publications, 2004, p 25 (OBCs got 10%, Muslims 2%).
+- Rajendra Vora, Suhas Palshikar, ‘Indian Democracy: Meanings and Practices’, Sage Publications, 2004, p 25 (OBCs got 10 percent, Muslims 2 percent).

 - Sanghmitra S. Acharya, ‘Access to Health Care and Patterns of Discrimination: A Study of Dalit Children in Selected villages of Gujarat and Rajasthan’, 2010 (download).

 - An example comes from Professor Subramanium, Chennai Academy of Music, who said the following during a classical music recital: ‘There is folk music and classical music.
-Carnatic music is scientificallv organized, folk music is not so ... people who are not properly trained just sing out of emotion, enthusiasm.
+Carnatic music is scientifically organized, folk music is not so ... people who are not properly trained just sing out of emotion, enthusiasm.
 Folk music can be sung by any child.
 Quacks!
 Carnatic is not like this, you need a talent.’ (source)

 - Such crippling negative discrimination can stymie most positive discrimination policies.
 But even for the blacks in the US, whose situation today is much better than that of Dalits, a ‘results gap’ continues to exist.
 This article by Orlando Patterson in the Nation explains why.

 - Madhura Swaminathan, ‘Caste & the labour market’, The Hindu, Mar 9, 2010.
 Among older studies is one by MN Panini, who showed that during the 'permit raj' era, the private sector was far from caste neutral or ‘merit based’ and routinely tapped into its caste networks.
+Susan Bayly.
+1999.
+Caste, Society and Politics in India: from the Eighteenth Century to the Modern Age.
+Cambridge University Press, p.
+322.

 - Latha Jishnu, ‘The economics of caste inequity’, Business Standard, Dec 18, 2009.